0xEssential/cryptorchids-watering-can/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Heroku will require that you input the ENV vars that are necessary to run the script.
+Heroku will require that you input the ENV vars that are necessary to run the script, and will run the `testSetup.ts` script after a successful deploy, so if you're using the Discord functionality you should receive a message.

 ## Disclaimer